-Currently, Javier teaches Spanish and Hispanic Linguistics while he finishes his doctorate in Hispanic Linguistics at the University of Georgia.
+Currently, Javier teaches Spanish at Villanova University.
 In his free time, Javier loves playing soccer, cooking and trying new food, and traveling.

 Thomas Thompson is originally from Maryland, but thanks to his own immersion experiences, he is lucky to feel at home in many different corners of the globe.
 He is passionate about education, politics, international relations and encouraging others to explore the world.
 He currently teaches Political Science at Thammasat University in Bangkok, Thailand, but spent time studying in Alcalá de Henares near Madrid, Spain and in Buenos Aires, Argentina during undergrad.
 He received his B.A. in Spanish and Political Science from Loyola University Maryland and completed his graduate studies in International Relations at Thammasat University in Bangkok, Thailand.

 He has been to Granada on many occasions and appreciates the city’s magic.
 Pre-pandemic, Thomas made it a personal goal to return to Spain at least once a year, but is anxiously waiting for a return to normalcy and his next trip back.
 He currently splits his time between Bangkok, Thailand and Frederick, MD.
 In his free time, you can find Thomas Googling the best local restaurants or cooking at home, spending time with friends, watching documentaries, going on walks, grading exams, or planning his next trip!